Darth-218/ash/README.md

 - [ ] Navigate files & Show file contents: Afifi

 - [ ] Move between directories & manual pages: AlchemistsGestalt
+  - NOTE ABOUT cd/change-pos: The command `cd` is not an executable like other commands, but a shell built-in.
+This is because **processes cannot change the working directory of other processes**.
+I have changed `change-pos.cpp` from having a `main()` function to being a `change-pos` function, which should be called from the main shell somehow.
+It should also preferably not be in its own independent file. --- Fedora Enthusiast

 ## New Command Names